WalletConnect/walletconnect-docs/docs/kotlin/chat/usage.md

     }

     override fun onReject(onReject: Chat.Model.Events.OnReject) {
-        // Triggered when a invite is rejected by the other peer }
+        // Triggered when an invite is rejected by the other peer }

     override fun onMessage(onMessage: Chat.Model.Events.OnMessage) {